Random Domino Tilings and the Arctic Circle Theorem: Conclusion

+Shortly after the current article was distributed as a preprint, Kenyon \cite{kenyon} proved that the statistics at the very center of the Aztec diamond converge in the limit to Burton-Pemantle statistics.

-We would like to thank David Aldous and Persi Diaconis for helpful conversations.
+\begin{ack} We thank David Aldous and Persi Diaconis for helpful conversations.
 Thanks also to Sameera Iyengar, who wrote the first program for generating random domino tilings by the shuffling algorithm.
+We are also grateful to the anonymous referee who made many helpful suggestions.